 The entry level 1.4GHz model is underpowered with just 4GB RAM, so do not use that model!

-Get the mid range 2.6GHz i5 with 16GB RAM and this will control an LTO drive with YoYottaID LTFS.
+The mid range 2.6GHz i5 with 16GB RAM will control an LTO-5 or LTO-6 drive with YoYottaID LTFS.

-Upgrade to the 3.0GHz i7 with 16GB RAM if you want to use multiple LTO drives or YoYottaID Automation.
+Upgrade to the 3.0GHz i7 with 16GB RAM if you want to use LTO-7 or LTO-8 or multiple LTO drives or YoYottaID Automation with an LTO library.

 Get Flash (250GB SSD should be enough) storage instead of the Hard drive or Fusion drive as this will speed up the computer.
 The Fusion drive isn't recommended as we don't encourage you to store any media files on the internal drive.